Flag

 Economy

-Niger's investment climate has seen a positive shift, with the government actively seeking to attract foreign direct investment (FDI) through various reforms aimed at liberalizing the economy and enhancing business conditions.
-Despite the government's efforts, challenges such as insecurity, limited infrastructure, and bureaucratic hurdles continue to deter potential investors.
-Nevertheless, sectors like agriculture, petroleum, and mining remain attractive for investment, bolstered by anticipated revenue from the upcoming China National Petroleum Corporation pipeline.
+Niger's investment climate has seen a positive shift, with the government actively working to attract foreign direct investment (FDI) through reforms aimed at liberalizing the economy and creating new export processing zones.
+Despite the increasing interest from U.S. firms in sectors like energy and cybersecurity, challenges such as insecurity, limited infrastructure, and bureaucratic delays continue to deter potential investors.
+The establishment of the High Council for Investment and the introduction of an electronic platform for trade have been steps taken to improve the business environment.

 Buy Full Niger Report